IDMNYU/DMGY9103-MobileApps-SP15/syllabus.md

 * Challenges for the previous week's challenges (this is to give you an opportunity to ask questions about fundamental concepts in class on particularly difficult challenges)

+* Additional materials are **not** required reading / watching.
+Some of the videos or articles are meant to reinforce basic concepts or highlight new technologies in iOS 8, while anything marked **advanced** is meant to go beyond the scope of the course for interested students (and might be useful for your projects)

 ### Schedule